YosemiteLabs/fc/README.md

  - Wraps many Boost APIs, such as boost::filesystem, boost::thread, and boost::exception to acceleate compiles
  - Support for unofficial Boost.Process library.
  - Support HTTP/1.1 keep-alive mode on this version of websocketpp

+This forked fc repository is used by [YOSEMITE Public Blockchain](https://github.com/YosemiteLabs/yosemite-public-blockchain).